-True story: Lately I have been finding myself cutting down on the massive amounts of coffee I love to drink, not for health reasons or to cut back on caffeine, but due to time management issues.
-These days, I often go from one conference call to another, then head from one meeting to another, and I barely have time to pee.
+True story: Lately I have been finding myself cutting down on the massive amounts of coffee I love to drink, not for health reasons – but time management issues.
+These days, I often go from one meeting to another, and I barely have time to pee.

 With this in mind, Kundera warns how speeding up our lives not only keeps us from remembering daily details like “Oops!
 Forgot to pick up more milk,” but also keeps us forgetful about overall life values and how to live our most enjoyable, passion-filled life.